Daldorfia horrida

 Daldorfia horrida, the horrid elbow crab, is a species of elbow crab in the family Parthenopidae.
 It is native to tropical and subtropical waters of the Indo-Pacific.

 Taxonomy

-Daldorfia horrida was originally classified by Carl Linnaeus as Cancer horrida in 1758.
+Daldorfia horrida was originally classified by Carl Linnaeus as Cancer horridus in 1758.
 It was subsequently moved to the genus Daldorfia in 1904.

 Description

 Daldorfia horrida is a medium-sized species of crab with a carapace approximately 12 cm in diameter.
 It utilises camouflage, as its carapace resembles a rock, which allows it to avoid predators in its natural environment.
 In addition to this, the carapace is roughly shaped like a pentagon, and covered in spines.
 The pincers are unequal in size and double the length of the carapace.